“If I have seen further (than others), it is by standing on the shoulders of giants.”

-I learnt that there would still be lessons that I needed to learn on my own, but by measuring my progress on the stuff that I did do on my own and measuring my progress when I learnt from a Master – my progress was far better when I learnt from a Master.
+I learned that there would still be lessons that I needed to learn on my own, but by measuring my progress on the stuff that I did do on my own and measuring my progress when I learned from a Master – my progress was far better when I learned from a Master.

-In fact one of the first lessons I learnt from the Master was to measure everything.
+In fact, one of the first lessons I learned from the Master was to measure everything.
 If you don’t measure how on earth do you know if or how you are progressing.

-Some of my “Master Guru’s” are Dr John Demartini, T Harv Eker, Roger Hamilton and here in South Africa, Brian Walsh.
+Some of my “Master Gurus” are Dr. John Demartini, T Harv Eker, Roger Hamilton, and here in South Africa, Brian Walsh.
 All of these men started at the bottom and worked their way up to being multi-millionaires.
 They all teach the ‘how to’ to anyone who cares to listen and to learn.
-Their passion and conviction and congruence is evident by the way that they live their lives.
+Their passion and conviction and congruence are evident by the way that they live their lives.
 They don’t just talk the talk, they live their talk.
 It is therefore apparent that in order to be really successful, you have to be congruent.

-I have learnt not to hide my light but let it shine brightly.
+I have learned not to hide my light but to let it shine brightly.

-I have learnt to speak my truth (even if that truth is not well received by the recipient.)
+I have learned to speak my truth (even if that truth is not well received by the recipient.)

-I have learnt to be humble, but at the same time to take pride in what I do and to be proud of my achievements.
+I have learned to be humble, but at the same time to take pride in what I do and to be proud of my achievements.

-I have learnt that I need to learn on a ‘ongoing’ basis – not only to learn, but also to implement and share what I have learnt.
+I have learned that I need to learn on an ‘ongoing’ basis – not only to learn but also to implement and share what I have learned.
 The more I learn, the more I think differently and when I think differently, I do things differently and this allows me to succeed.

-I have learnt that we all serve in one way or another and that we should always ‘give back’ something – even if that something is only our time.
+I have learned that we all serve in one way or another and that we should always “give back” something – even if that something is only our time.
 Paying it forward should become a habit, something that we do not even need to think about.